sanals/plot-pulse/RAILWAY_DEPLOYMENT_GUIDE.md

 2. Click **"New Project"**
 3. Select **"Deploy from GitHub repo"**
 4. Choose your repository
-5. Railway will detect the `backend/` directory automatically
+5. Railway will create a service, but you need to configure it (see Step 2)

 ---